 The River of Life.
 Knowing what to hold on to, and what to let go.
-Being washed from the things that detain and entertain us away from our Heavenly calling and our inheritance of Eternal life and all that entails in the here and now.
+Being washed from the things that detain us away from our Heavenly calling and our inheritance of Eternal life and all that entails in the here and now.
 A huge price was paid at the cross for us to have some things.

 The name Mt Hermon comes from the complicated verb חרם (haram), meaning to designate someone to one the two possible ways the afterlife can be experienced.
 (Presumably life or death).

 Let’s look at how God embedded His gospel message to us into the landscape of the land of Israel using Mt Hermon, the River Jordan, the Sea of Galilee and the Dead Sea, for the Hebrews of those who have “crossed over” (that’s what that name means) to the other side, being one of the those two choices.